-Over 5,000 rhinos in South Africa have been inhumanely and illegally slaughtered by poachers in the past five years – a devastating loss the country’s tourism & conservation sectors and the nation as a whole.
+Since the start of the rhino poaching crisis in 2011, more than 9,000 rhino have been inhumanely and illegally slaughtered in South Africa – a devastating loss the country’s tourism & conservation sectors and the country as a whole.

-The province of KwaZulu-Natal (KZN) has lost almost 650 rhino to poachers in the past 12 years and is under sustained and increasing attack from poaching syndicates linked to well-funded international criminal organisations.
+The province of KwaZulu-Natal (KZN) has lost more than 940 rhino in the last decade and remains under sustained attack from poaching syndicates linked to well-funded international criminal organisations.
 Northern KZN hosts the province’s biggest rhino populations, spread out across a vast region on state, private and community-owned game reserves.
 However, its proximity to Mozambique where the greatest rhino poaching threats originate from, make it extremely vulnerable.

-ZAP-Wing relies entirely on donations for its survival.
+ZAP-Wing has proven to be an essential tool in fighting wildlife crime, but relies entirely on donations for its survival.
 We ask for your support to help KZN do what it has done once before: save the rhino from extinction.